JayOfemi/BlackJack/README.md

   * Player hits/stands to beat dealer's hand by getting as close to 21 as possible.

-  * Dealer must Hit on and up to 16 and Stand on 17.
+  * Dealer must hit on and up to 16 and stand on 17.

   * Player can only double down on 9, 10, or 11.